santoshbiowarrior333/DreaM/README.md

-# Deduplication-pipeline-for-mapping-to-centromere
+# pipeline-for-HOR peaks
-This provides the pipeline for analysis of short-read sequencing reads and mapping to centromere regions
+This provides the pipeline for analysis of short-reads and mapping to repeated regions such as HOR in centromere